CourageOI/port-support-engineer-assessment--solution/README.md

             --set integration.secrets.atlassianUserEmail="Enter value here"  \
             --set integration.secrets.atlassianUserToken="Enter value here"
          ```
-  - After successful deployment, I was able to see the various Jira integrations on Port UI
+  - After successful deployment, you should be able to see the various Jira integrations on the Port UI

 6. **Update Port's data model**
-   - Added relation from "Jira Issue" to "Repository"
+   - Add relation from "Jira Issue" to "Repository"
-   - Configured the relation in the Builder:
+   - Configure the relation in the Builder:
-     - Went to the "Builder" page
+     - Go to the "Builder" page
-     - Selected "Jira Issue" blueprint
+     - Select "Jira Issue" blueprint
-     - Added a new relation property:
+     - Add a new relation property:
        - Type: `array`
        - Name: `related_repositories`
        - Title: `Related Repositories`